tokrist/Authentication/README.md

 The types are: `encrypt` and `verify`.
 If you use anything else, the function will return with the following: `Undefined authentication method!`

-For `verify`, you need to set up a `$password` variable, witch cotains the hashed password.
+For `verify`, you need to set up a `$password` variable, which cotains the hashed password.
 You can query it from a database, or it can be stored in a file.